Expertise and Capsule Summary

 - Autodesk (Waltham, MA): I was the manager of a small interaction design team.
 I instituted many of our design and usability processes and personally performed quantitative and qualitative data analysis to inform design: analysing product usage patterns, doing survey creation and data analysis, and establishing product performance measurements based on perception data.

 - The Mathworks (Natick, MA): I worked on bioinformatics, data/infovis, and simulation products (usability, user research, design).
+I'm a co-author on a patent from work here on a multi-dimensional data explorer.

 - Adobe Systems (Seattle and San Jose): Specifically I worked on UI for cross-suite color management and PDF features, among other issues.
 My designs shipped in CS2, and I share a patent from this work.